1965-12-15 USA Gemini 6A

 Photo: Flight path of the Gemini 6A and Gemini 7 rendezvous in Earth orbit.

-Two versions of the official NASA cachets for Gemini 6A, each postmarked with a Kennedy Space Center machine cancel on December 15, 1965.
+Two versions of the Kennedy Space Center NASA official cachet created specifically for GT-6A, each on cover and postmarked with a Kennedy Space Center machine cancel dated December 15, 1965.
 Both covers are signed by Walter Schirra.

 The plan was modified to expedite the launch of Gemini 7, allowing Gemini 6A to rendezvous with it in Earth orbit.
 Schirra successfully executed the space rendezvous with the Gemini 7 spacecraft.
 Once in formation, the two capsules flew around each other, coming within a foot (0.3 meters) of one another without making contact.
 They maintained close proximity for five hours.